Synchronization by noise for stochastic differential equations driven by fractional Brownian motion

 Define the process \( (B_t^H)_{t \in \mathbb{R}} \) by

-Then \( (B_t^H)_{t \in \mathbb{R}} \) denotes a two-sided fractional Brownian motion with Hurst parameter \( H \), adapted to the canonical filtration \( (\mathcal{F}_{-\infty}^t)_{t \in \mathbb{R}} \) generated by the underlying Brownian motion appearing in the Mandelbrot van Ness representation. \end{itemize} \end{lemma} \proof We refer to~\cite[Lemmas~2.22~and~2.23]{BNGH25}.
+Then \( (B_t^H)_{t \in \mathbb{R}} \) denotes a two-sided fractional Brownian motion with Hurst parameter \( H \), adapted to the canonical filtration \( (\mathcal{F}_{-\infty}^t)_{t \in \mathbb{R}} \) generated by the underlying Brownian motion appearing in the Mandelbrot-van Ness representation. \end{itemize} \end{lemma} \proof We refer to~\cite[Lemmas~2.19~and~2.20]{BNGH26}.